 Halloween party, hosted by the GOYA for the Elementary kids and below, will be held on Sunday, November 4th, from 5:30 p.m. to 7:30 p.m.

 Bible Study is every Thursday from 10:00 a.m. to 11:00 a.m. provided that there is not a Service.

 We invite you to take part in our fellowship hour by hosting for a Sunday.
 Bring your own food or have the Church cook for the congregation.
-Sign up as a Sunday School class, or celebrae a special birthday or name-day, the list goes on.
+Sign up as a Sunday School class, or celebrate a special birthday or name-day, the list goes on.
 You can even offer to buy the donuts for the day, and we will add your name in the bulletin.
 Call Stacy in the Church office to sign up today!

-27th - Patrick Ingle
+Tuesday, November 13 - Patrick Ingle

-3rd - OPEN
+Wednesday, November 14 - OPEN

 We are need of a few people to make the Prosfora for the upcoming months.
 Please call the office if you would like to have your name added to the list.
 Thank you!

 The making of Prosfora is an honor and gift we offer to Christ and His Church, thus the name of Prosforo, which means "offering."
 We are in need of a few people to join the list of bakers.